OGKushper/aoi-mods/AoIQuests/docs/quests.md

 # 4. Stages

 Every stage consists of a stageId, a list of objectives, a pre-description and a post-description.
-The stageId must be unique, must also start at 1 and must progressive (stage 3 can't exist without stage 2).
+The stageId must be unique in the quest, must start at 1 and must be progressive (stage 3 can't exist without stage 2).

 The pre and post-descriptions are the same as the pre and post-description in the trigger.
 Both can be either a list or a single text.
 Both are displayed below.